racross1/fetch-backend/README.md

 You can also create a new username if you prefer.
 To log back in as a user you create, you will need to enter the username exactly as you first entered it (field is case sensitive).

+If at any point you would like to log in as a different user, refresh your browser and you will be taken back to the login page.

 ## Using the App